Be the first to know. Subscribe to the museum's newsletter to receive updates about exhibitions, events, courses, new shop products, offers and more.

 12.00-12.30 lunch room + 12.30-13.30 Designer Maker User gallery + 13.30-14.30 workshop

-For exhibition teacher notes, articles and design stories please visit Discover Design.
+For exhibition teacher notes, articles and design stories please visit our learning website Discover Design.

 Download the Health and Safety document to help write your risk assessment.